GriffWilchuk/ChatBot-Individual/ChatBotFinal/ChatBot-main/README.md

 Here you will want to make sure those specified files are placed wherever this prints out aka where the VS Code or IDE is running from.
 To allow this to work, move these files into this directory, compile, and run.<br><br>
 Mainly, you just need to download all files from this repository to an appropriate location on your device. <br><br>
 Open your IDE of choice, Load all files, and run the program! <br><br>
 To end the conversation, simply input "Goodbye", and to clear input, type ".clear".
-Furthermore, please note that the translation feature is limited to 100 translations an hour, so if you are receiving errors, this is due to the translations running out.</p>
+Furthermore, please note that the translation feature is limited to 100 translations an hour, so if you are receiving errors, this is due to the translations running out. <br><br>
+Please ensure JAR files located in lib folder are properly refrenced in your project to ensure all API's function as expected.</p>

  <h2>Additional Features Added</h2>
  <br>